-What is the definition of racketeering?
+What is the Definition of Racketeering?

 The United States Code 18:1961 lists 35 specific crimes which are considered “rackets.”
 A Racket is a dishonest service which is predicated by a need which has been created by those offering a solution.
 By way of example: protection money.
 Criminal elements create trouble in a neighborhood, causing shopkeepers to fear.
 The same criminal elements then approach the business owners and inform them that they will protect the business for a price.
 If the offer is refused, the business then has trouble.
 This is one of the most known organized crime rackets, but there are many others.
 These crimes make up the foundation for RICO charges.

-What is a RICO claim?
+What is a Rico Claim?

 In order to prosecute a person for the larger RICO crime, a RICO claim will often be made in order to establish a predicate act.
 A RICO claim cannot exist without some kind of criminal activity so in making the claim, a prosecutor or plaintiff is seeking to establish criminal activity prior to seeking formal and full RICO charges.
-If you or someone you know is facing a RICO claim, call Jason A Korner now.
-The sooner the smaller charge is eliminated the better.
-Without satisfying the RICO claim (the smaller charge) a larger RICO charge cannot be established.